rzzzwilson/notify/README.rst

 If you write a python GUI program that starts from a desktop icon or a filemanager item you have a problem if the program cannot properly initialise the GUI environment.
-You can't **print** anything as there is no terminal to show the error text.
+You can't raise any sort of dialog to warn the user and you can't **print** anything as there is no terminal to show the error text.

 My first attempt to solve this problem used the Tkinter module.
 This is part of python, so should always be there, right?
 Ha!
 Under Ubuntu the